Simultaneous development of two foetuses in the uterine cavity.

 – Usually 15 minutes; should not exceed 30 minutes.
 Take advantage of the pause in contractions to study the presentation of the second twin.

-– If the presentation is normal, await spontaneous delivery.
+– If the presentation is normal, as well as the foetal heart rate, await spontaneous delivery.

-– If contractions have not resumed after 15 minutes, administer an escalating-dose oxytocin infusion (Chapter 7, Section 7.4) to speed up the birth of the second twin.
+– If contractions have not resumed after 15 to 30 minutes, administer an escalating-dose oxytocin infusion (Chapter 7, Section 7.4) to speed up the birth of the second twin.

 Delivering the second twin

-– If presentation is longitudinal (vertex or breech): proceed as with a normal vertex or breech delivery.
+– If presentation of the second twin is longitudinal (vertex or breech): proceed as with a normal vertex or breech delivery.
 Delivery of the second twin is usually faster.

 – For a transverse lie, attempt external version (Chapter 7, Section 7.7) or perform internal version (Chapter 7, Section 7.8) if conditions are favourable (full dilation, soft uterus) to bring the foetus to a breech position, then perform total breech extraction (Section 6.3).

 Note: in case of multiple pregnancies with more than two fetuses, proceed as with second twin.

 Delivering the placenta